Volta a Catalunya: Most stage wins

+Medals (1911–2023)

+Only general classification results; excludes stages results.

+Women's race winners

 Jerseys

 The leader of the overall general classification receives a white-and-green striped jersey.
 There are also three other classifications.
 The winner of the points classification (sprints) wears a white-and-orange striped jersey, a white-and-red striped jersey for the winner of the mountain classification and the jersey of the Catalonia regional cycling team is for the best classified Catalan.
 There is also a team classification.